yehia67/documentation/node-software/0.1/chronicle/how-to-guides/get-started.md

 :::info:
 If the host is localhost, then the value of the `--name` flag can be `Chronicle@localhost`.
 Otherwise, replace localhost with your hostname.

-The value of the `--cookie` flag should be kept secret.
+Keep the value of the `--cookie` flag secret.
 :::

 :::success: Congratulations :tada: